-The short answer is no. And as the Rock My Wedding ethos generally pertains, you don't need to do anything on your wedding day that you don't want to.
+Despite our argument that now is the most important time to give your guests notice of your wedding date, the short answer is no. As the Rock My Wedding ethos generally pertains, you don't need to do anything on your wedding day that you don't want to.
 If you have a short engagement, for instance, it might make more sense to just send out the main invitations.
 But if you have guests who have to travel to make your wedding, if you're having a destination wedding or if you just want to give your guests as much of a chance as possible to make the big day...
 Then save the dates are an ideal way to give them the information they need at the early stages.

 Save the dates can be beautifully simple.
 Include your names, wedding date and town or venue as a minimum.
 If you have a wedding website to give guests more ideas on accommodation or travel arrangements, you can include the URL too.
-It's too early to include gift registry details (could be construed as cheeky!) or an order of the day though so keep these details for the wedding invitations that will follow.
-As for style, you can either have your save the dates form a part of your full wedding stationery suite.
+It's too early to include gift registry details (could be construed as cheeky) or an order of the day, so keep these details for the wedding invitations that will follow.
+As for style, you can either have the save the dates form a part of your full wedding stationery suite.
 Or it can just be a stand-alone piece that reflects you and your partner to the people you love.

 We see a lot of simply stunning stationery on Rock My Wedding.
 And whilst off-the-shelf options can no doubt be beautiful, the most impressive stationery sets come from designers.
 If you want to start your wedding stationery suite by wowing your guests with save the dates, or if you're considering who will design the all-important invitations, then visit our Recommended suppliers and browse the stationery section.